wasmer-examples/js-worker-wasmer-starter/README.md

 ## Usage

-Modify the logic of your simple Python HTTP server in the `src/index.js` file.
+Modify the logic of your the Javascript worker in the `src/index.js` file.

+And now, you can run the JS Service Worker locally with:

 ```bash
 wasmer run . --net